Dayglor/Dayglor/README.md

 - 👋 Hi, I’m @Dayglor.
-I have been working in the development area for over 8 years Initially I worked for 4 years with PHP and currently I work as leader of a small team that works with nodejs, react, nextjs, in a payment gateway BR @nectaco @zspay
+I have been working in the development area for over 8 years.
+Initially I worked for 4 years with PHP and currently I work as leader of a small team that works with nodejs, react, nextjs, in a software house in Brazil @nectaco @zspay @zsystems

 - 👀 I’m interested in learning Kafka, Micro Service, Kubernets, CI, Observability, TerraForm, Asinble
 - 🌱 I’m currently learning currently: node, react, next, rabbitmq, SOLID, DDD,